23 facts about Candace Wheeler

 Candace Wheeler (née Thurber; March 24, 1827 – August 5, 1923), often certified as the “mother” of interior design, was one of America’s first woman interior and textile designers.
 She is noted for helping to right to use the ground of interior design to women, supporting craftswomen, and for encouraging a further style of American design.
 She founded both the Society of Decorative Art in New York City (1877) and the New York Exchange for Women’s Work (1878).

-See also This is Constantijn Netscher
+See also Who is Karin Giusti?

 Wheeler was associated with the Colonial Revival, Aesthetic Movement, and the Arts and Crafts Movement throughout her long career, Wheeler was considered a national authority on house decoration.
 Wheeler is along with noted for designing the interior of the Women’s Building at the 1893 World’s Columbian Exposition in Chicago, IL.